sherlock-audit/2024-08-flayer-judging/README.md

 Source: https://github.com/sherlock-audit/2024-08-flayer-judging/issues/244

 ## Found by
-Aymen0909, BugPull, BugsFinders0x, Tendency, ZeroTrust
+Audinarey, Aymen0909, BugPull, BugsFinders0x, Ollam, Tendency, ZeroTrust
 ### Summary

 It Is possible for everyone to front-run the calls to the `execute()` function, by listing an NFT in the `Listings.sol` contract, right after the quorum is reached.